DarrenSandhu/TSP-Heuristics/README.md

 - **Real-world Applications**: Extend the algorithms to tackle real-world logistic and routing problems.

 ## License
 This project is licensed under the MIT License.
-See the LICENSE file for more details.
+See the [LICENSE](./LICENSE) for more details.